Heat kernel of supercritical SDEs with unbounded drifts: Introduction

-Concerning other results related to (possibly non symmetric) stable heat kernel estimates we can refer e.g. to \cite{CHXZ}, \cite{Ch-Zh}, \cite{Ch-Zh1}, \cite{De-Fo} and for even more general stable like processes to the recent works \cite{knop:kuli:schi:20}, \cite{Ch-Zh20}.
-Let us also mention that sharp gradient estimates for driftless stable like operators have recently been obtained in \cite{DZ}.
-We eventually refer to the work \cite{kuli:pesz:prio:20} and \cite{CHZ} for gradient estimates associated with additive and multiplicative cylindrical noises in \eqref{SDE0}, respectively.
+Concerning other results related to stable heat kernel estimates we can refer e.g. for driftless operators of the form \eqref{GEN_STABLE_LIKE} to \cite{Ch-Zh} \cite{Ch-Zh1} in which the authors consider non-symmetric functions $\kappa$ with possible unbounded dependence in the jump variable in the second paper.
+Therein, two-sided heat kernel and gradient estimates are derived, and for a bounded, even $\kappa:=\kappa(x) $ the gradient estimate has been shown to be sharp in \cite{DZ}.
+We can also quote \cite{CHXZ} for similar results when the operator also has a diffusion part, or \cite{Ch-Zh20} for more general absolutely continuous L\'evy measures satisfying suitable scaling properties.

+We insist that, beyond the symmetry and the absolute continuity condition of the L\'evy measure w.r.t. the one of the isotropic stable process, the behavior of the stable densities or stable driven SDEs can be very different from the above description.
+This can be already seen from the seminal work of Watanabe \cite{wata:07} for stable processes and from the recent work \cite{knop:kuli:schi:20} for SDEs, see Section 4 therein, and in particular Example 4.2 which relates to a cylindrically stable driven SDE whose density turns out to be unbounded.

+For non zero drifts and rather general, possibly non-symmetric, stable L\'evy measures, estimates of the heat kernel in Besov norms were obtained in \cite{De-Fo}.
+We also refer to the work \cite{kuli:pesz:prio:20} and \cite{CHZ} for gradient estimates on the semigroup associated with additive and multiplicative cylindrical noises in \eqref{SDE0} respectively, for $\alpha\in (0,2) $ and appropriate assumptions on the drift.
+Still in the cylindrical case, we can quote the papers by Kulczycki, Ryznar \textit{et al.} \cite{kulc:ryzn:szto:21} for semigroup estimates in the stable super-critical case, \cite{kulc:ryzn:19}, \cite{kulc:kuli:ryzn:21} for semigroup and diagonal estimates on the density for more general driving processes whose characteristic exponents satisfy upper and lower scaling conditions.

-In the current work we face two difficulties, we want to establish gradient estimates for all $\alpha\in (0,2) $ and for unbounded drifts.
+In the current work, we stick to operators of the form \eqref{GEN_STABLE_LIKE}, but anyhow face two difficulties: we want to establish density and gradient estimates for all $\alpha\in (0,2) $ and for unbounded drifts.
 It is known, and somehow intuitive, that for unbounded drifts the heat kernel bounds must reflect somehow the transport induced by the drift.
 This was for instance observed for a Lipschitz drift in \cite{dela:meno:10} for degenerate Kolmogorov SDEs which can be viewed as ODEs perturbed on some components by a Brownian noise propagating through the whole chain thanks to a weak type H\"ormander condition on the drift.
-Before going further let us also mention the work by Huang \cite{huan:15} which establishes two-sided estimates for stable driven SDE with unbounded Lipschitz drift and $\alpha\in(1,2)$, which then reads as: for $s<t$ and $x,y\in\mR^d$,
+Before going further let us also mention the work by Huang \cite{huan:15} which establishes two-sided estimates for stable driven SDE with unbounded Lipschitz drift and $\alpha\in(1,2)$, which then read as: for $s<t$ and $x,y\in\mR^d$,

 where $\theta_{s,t}(x) $ denotes the flow associated to the drift in \eqref{SDE0}.
 Namely,

 In the non-degenerate Brownian case, the type of heat kernel estimate { in} \cite{dela:meno:10} has recently been extended to drifts satisfying a linear-growth without \textit{a priori} smoothness assumptions on the drift, see \cite{meno:pesc:zhan:20}.
 In the quoted work, under additional H\"older continuity of the drift for the second derivatives, the estimates also extend to the derivatives up to order two with the corresponding additional parabolic singularity.